-To do so, simply connect the video output (S-Video or composite) of your analog video device (camcorder, VCR etc.) to video input 2 or 3 of the Grabster and connect the audio outputs to your soundcard's line-in.
-Make sure you have "line-in" enabled for recording in your sound card settings.
-Use the appropriate stereo cinch (RCA) to miniplug cable provided.
-Now connect the USB2.0 output 4 to the USB2.0 port of your PC.
-To do so, use the USB2.0 cable provided.
-Follow the instructions on the screen.
-Start your software.
-Want to monitor the digital recording on your TV?
-No problem.
-If you use the composite input 2, you can pass on the video signal through the video THRU 4 to your TV or VCR.
+To do this, you need only connect the video output (S video or composite) of your analog video device (camcorder, VCR etc.) with the video input 2 or 3 of the Grabster AV 200, and then connect the audio outputs to the line-in jack on your sound card.
+In this case, make sure that your sound card is set to record through the "Line-In" input.
+Please use the appropriate cables (included).
+If your analog video device has a Scart output, you can use the Scart composite/S video/Stereo audio adapter provided.
+Now connect the USB2.0 output 4 to the USB2.0 interface of your PC.
+Use the USB 2.0 cable provided.
+Follow the instructions as they appear on your screen.
+Now launch your software.
+See "The applications at a glance" section for more information on the ULEAD DVD MovieFactory 2 Studio Suite software.
+Do you want to monitor the digital recording on your TV?
+No problem!
+As long as you use the composite input 2, you can pass the video signal via the video thru jack 1 to your television or VCR.